alexandair/azure-content/articles/backup/backup-dpm-automation.md

 ### Setting the retention range
 Set the retention for the backup points using the [Set-DPMPolicyObjective](https://technet.microsoft.com/library/hh881762) cmdlet.
 While it might seem odd to set the retention before the backup schedule has been defined, using the ```Set-DPMPolicyObjective``` cmdlet automatically sets a default backup schedule that can then be modified.
 It is always possible to set the backup schedule first and the retention policy after.

 In the example below, the cmdlet sets the retention parameters for disk backups.
 This will retain backups for 10 days, and sync data every 6 hours between the production server and the DPM server.
-The ```SynchronizationFrequencyMinutes``` doesn't define how often a backup point is created, but how often data is copied to the DPM server; this prevents backups from becoming too large.
+The ```-SynchronizationFrequencyMinutes``` doesn't define how often a backup point is created, but how often data is copied to the DPM server; this prevents backups from becoming too large.

 ```
 PS C:\> Set-DPMPolicyObjective –ProtectionGroup $MPG -RetentionRangeInDays 10 -SynchronizationFrequencyMinutes 360